-The City's total OPEB liability of \$7,924,226 was measured as of September 30, 2018, and was determined by an actuarial valuation as of October 1, 2018.
+The City's total OPEB liability of \$8,858,568 was measured as of September 30, 2019, and was determined by an actuarial valuation as of October 1, 2018.

 Actuarial assumptions and other inputs.
-The total OPEB liability as of September 30, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability as of September 30, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation 2.50 percent annually Salary increase 3.50 percent annually
+Inflation 2.50 percent annually

+Salary increase 3.50 percent annually

-Discount rate 4.00 percent Healthcare cost trend rates 5.00 percent sum payment of \$10,000.
+Discount rate 4.00 percent

+Healthcare cost trend rates 5.00 percent
-Retirees' share of benefit related costs 100 percent of projected health insurance premiums for retirees.

-Retirees with 30 years of creditable service are reimbursed \$2,000 for 5 years or until they are Medicare eligible, if earlier or one lump
+Retirees' share of benefit related costs 80 percent of projected health insurance premiums for retirees up to \$324 per month and up to \$268 per month for retirees' spouse.
+Retirees are eligible with 25 years of creditable service or at age 60 with 10 years of service until they are Medicare eligible.